What alters our sense of self? How do major life events make us feel less ourselves, and at times, have us lose sight of who we are?

-After a year in which my own life was turned upside down by my wife’s diagnosis of cancer and her eventual death eight month later, my aunts comments, echoed by Liz Smith, have played in my thoughts.
+After a year in which my own life was turned upside down by my wife’s cancer diagnosis and her eventual death eight months later, my aunt’s comments, echoed by the profile of Liz Smith, have played in my thoughts.
 I too no longer feel like myself, no longer know who I am with the certainty and clarity of a year ago.
 Where is that self that existed prior to my wife’s illness?

 Four and a half years ago I moved out of my house and my marriage to be an out, gay man.
 I moved into an apartment and life that I loved; made new friends; dated up a storm.
 I met a wonderful man who has been my partner, boyfriend, and lover for the past two and a half years.